-As a result of inspections for 348 employers from January to December 2016, a total of 160 employers were recognized as being in violation (violation rate: 46.0%) of applicable laws such as the Labour Standards Act or the Industrial Safety and Health Act.
-The same inspections for 131 employers from January to June 2017 found a total of 52 employers were recognized as being in violation (violation rate: 39.7%).
+As a result of inspections for 290 employers from January to December 2019, a total of 154 employers were recognized as being in violation (violation rate: 53.1%) of applicable laws such as the Labour Standards Act or the Industrial Safety and Health Act.
 Corrective recommendations were issued to these employers to correct the said violations accordingly.